r-pufky/docs/apps/gpg/README.md

 apt update && apt upgrade
 apt-add-repository ppa:yubico/stable
 apt update
-apt install software-properties-common yubikey-manager yubikey-manager-qt
+apt install software-properties-common yubikey-manager yubikey-manager-qt scdaemon
 ```
-* yubikey-manager-qt is a GUI frontend which has limited functionality but
+* `yubikey-manager-qt` is a GUI frontend which has limited functionality but
   does provide easy ways to ensure specific applets are enabled.
+* `scdaemon` enables smartcard support for gpg.

 ### Reset Ironkey
 Do this if fresh Ironkey, or creating a new master key. **Data destructive**.